isaaclhk/Projects/R projects/Exercise tolerance in COPD patients.md

 </br>
 variables that are highly correlated must be excluded to ensure indepdence of predictor variables in the multiple linear regression model.
 Amongst the different measures of lung function, fev1 explains the most variance.
-Therefore it will be included in the final model.
+Therefore it was included in the final model.
 </br> </br>
-As CAT, SGRQ and copdseverity are all measures of COPD severity, only one of these will be included in the multiple linear regression model.
+As CAT, SGRQ and copdseverity are all measures of COPD severity, only one of these were included in the multiple linear regression model.
 Amongst these measures, SGRQ explains the most variance.
-Therefore it will be included in the final model.
+Therefore it was be included in the final model.
 </br> </br>
 Packhistory and smoking, age and agequartiles are also likely to be collinear.
-Packhistory and age will be favoured for inclusion in the multiple linear regression model as they provide more information.
+Packhistory and age were favoured for inclusion in the multiple linear regression model as they provide more information.
 </br></br>
 There are methods of automated variable selection such as stepwise, foward and backwards selection that can help us decide which variables to include in the multiple linear regression model. </br>